haohaio/blog/README.md

-# This is a site backup for shuoit.net
+# This is a personal site backup

 Hi, this is hexo-theme-jsimple sample website.

-You can click here(https://shuoit.net) to visit.
+You can click here(https://haohaio.github.io/) to visit.